Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Methodology

-In Fig.~\ref{fig1}, data batches of input features are fed into the energy network to estimate the energy function $ \text{exp}(-g_{\theta}(\mathbf{x}_{\bar{S}},\mathbf{x}_S))$, which can be used to approximate the conditional probability $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ after divided by the partition function.
-Here, the energy function $g_{\theta}$ can be designed as an unnormalized MLP with skip connections~\cite{He_2016_CVPR}.
+The network structure in Fig.~\ref{fig1} mainly consists of three components, namely, the data masking mechanism for generating different combinations of conditional densities, the energy network for estimating of energy function/unnormalized density function and the GRU network for estimation of proposal distribution.
+The proposal distribution serves to estimate the partition function, which provides the normalization for the energy function.
+In Fig.~\ref{fig1}, data batches of input features are masked and fed into the energy network to estimate the energy function $g_{\theta}(\mathbf{x}_{\bar{S}},\mathbf{x}_S)$ and the unnormalized probability $\text{exp}(-g_{\theta}(\mathbf{x}_{\bar{S}},\mathbf{x}_S))$, the unnormalized probability approximates the conditional probability $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ after divided by the partition function.
+The energy network is designed as an unnormalized Multilayer Perceptron (MLP) with skip connections~\cite{He_2016_CVPR}.
 The partition function, on the other hand, needs to be approximated by Monte Carlo integration from the proposal distribution $q(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$.
 The proposal distribution can be estimated using an autoregressive approach~\cite{strauss2021arbitrary}, however, its estimation accuracy will be negatively affected by feature orderings\footnote{Feature ordering refers to the arrangement of input features in a specific sequence when fed into a neural network.}.
-Instead, a GRU network with a dynamic masking scheme is used to estimate the proposal distribution, which outputs parameters related to the estimated proposal distribution and a context vector $\gamma$.
+Instead, a GRU network with a dynamic masking scheme is used, which outputs parameters related to the estimated proposal distribution and a context vector $\boldsymbol{\gamma}$.
 The context vector is used to connect the energy network and the GRU network.
 With the conditional probability $p(\mathbf{x}_{\bar{S}}|\mathbf{x}_S)$ obtained, the contribution function can be estimated from Eq.(\ref{eq-3-0}), and Shapley value can be subsequently obtained from Eq.(\ref{eq-2-1}).
 This network structure is under the framework of energy-based model, which can universally approximate any probability density according to Ref.~\cite{Arbel2021Gebm}.
 Hence the proposed model structure inherits the good approximation ability of EBM.
-Comparing to the original EBM, a GRU network is used to generate the proposal distribution and integrate importance sampling to effectively estimate the partition function.
-The GRU sequentially generates the distribution of latent variables based on the masked variables and ultimately combines these into the proposal distribution.
+It should be noted that for estimating the proposal distribution, other RNN variants, such as Long Short-Term Memory (LSTM), BiGRU, and Attention-based GRU (Att-GRU), can also be applied.
+However, the more complex gating structure of LSTM often leads to higher computational costs and an increased risk of overfitting.
+On the other hand, advanced variants such as BiGRU and attention-augmented GRU (Att-GRU) require substantially more time and memory during training and inference, while the observed performance improvement may be marginal.
+This is because the introduction of bidirectional or attention mechanisms may introduce redundant information that does not substantially enhance feature attribution, and the added complexity can exacerbate the risk of overfitting.
+Hence, the GRU is selected over other RNN variants, as it represents a more balanced choice that offers a favorable trade-off between performance and computational efficiency.
+This conclusion is further supported by the comparative studies in Section~\ref{Sec-6-5}.
 By capturing the intrinsic information associated with the sequential masking of variables, the GRU network ensures that the generated proposal distribution is more accurate, thereby enabling the model to better approximate complex conditional probability densities.
-The details of the network structure will be explained in Subsection~\ref{Sec-4-2}.
+The details of the network structure will be explained in Subsections~\ref{Sec-4-0} and~\ref{Sec-4-2}.